*Image taken from the internet and likely copyrighted

-- U2, “Bad” – Epic and full of emotions, one of U2’s best songs ever.
-“I took the poison, from the poison stream and floated… out of here.”
+- U2, “Bad” – Epic and full of emotion, one of U2’s best songs ever.

 - The Rolling Stones, “Dead Flowers” – Sticky Fingers was such a druggy album, I could have included most the tracks here.
 I left off “Brown Sugar” even though it was rumored to be about heroin and not black women… This song finds Mick sitting with a “needle and a spoon.”